 The Company maintains a defined contribution 401(k) profit sharing plan (the Plan) for all employees who have attained the age of 21.
 Employees are eligible for the profit sharing contribution once they have completed twelve months of service with the Company.
 Participants may make voluntary contributions up to the maximum amount allowable by law.
 Company contributions to the Plan are at the discretion of management and vest to the participants ratably over a five-year period for profit sharing contributions and ratably over a three-year period for matching contributions.
-Employees begin vesting in the Company matching contribution upon completion of 1,000 hours of service to the Company, and in the profit sharing contributions to the Plan for either of the nine month periods ended September 30, 2005 and 2004.
+Employees begin vesting in the Company matching contribution upon completion of 1,000 hours of service to the Company, and in the profit sharing contribution in the second year of participation.
+The Company recorded no contributions to the Plan for either of the nine month periods ended September 30, 2005 and 2004.
 On September 30, 2005, the Company's Board of Directors approved an amendment to the Plan to distribute all Plan assets to participants immediately prior to the effective date of the stock purchase agreement (see Note 1).